 And so what we like to say is that whatever, would ever portion of the stack that you're most comfortable, we want you to be regularly going at least one stack higher and at least one stack lower.
 So at the very least, you learn how your code impacts and interfaces with other areas of the code base, but constantly encouraging developers to move up and down the stack so they can get exposure to more technologies, more experiences, and just a greater understanding of the entire code base.

 Michaela: [00:15:09] Yeah, that sounds really, that sounds really good.
 I think it shapes the way you develop your code.
 If you see.
 As you said, if you're seeing how your code is interfacing with something else, how it's used, and actually also the problems that your code might create on a higher level or on a lower level or something like that.

-Peter: [00:15:40] So we’ve heard it so.
-As we talked about earlier on the podcast, I, I’ve run a engineering team for the last 25 years and over the years we’ve tried a number of different approaches when it comes to testing and there are pluses and minuses to all those different approaches.
+Peter: [00:15:40] As we talked about earlier on the podcast, I, I've run a engineering team for the last 25 years and over the years we've tried a number of different approaches when it comes to testing and there are plus and minuses to all those different approaches.

-Michaela: [00:16:20] So the intern is Arden supposed to write automated tests and also do a manual testing?
-Is that what’s happening?
+Michaela: [00:16:20] So the internees are supposed to write automated tests and also do a manual testing?
+Is that what's happening?

 Peter: [00:16:27] That's right.

 Michaela: [00:16:28] And what about operations?
 Are the engineers also responsible for the operations of your system?